Equine Careers: How Grooms can increase their salary

-So as we embark on a new year change and self-improvement comes on to the radar once more.
 Whether to gain qualifications is always a hotly debated topic and many have strong opinions on the subject.
 There is no doubt about it that the BHS qualifications are prized highly throughout the world and will, especially when combined with additional practical experience, make you more sought after in certain areas of the equestrian job market both at home and abroad.
 They can be a door opener and an income booster in many situations!
 We are delighted to have another guest blogger on board to start the review on this big subject....

 The most fruitful horsey careers are built on consideration and planning.
 Unless you understand some of the key things recruiting employers take seriously, you cannot structure your equine career development to your maximum benefit in terms of getting the best job choices, salary and associated benefits.
 Taking your first equine job and seeing where life takes you can be quite a ride, but if you stick to this as a strategy, it is unlikely to get the most the equine industry has to offer and it can lead you into some terrible situations too that can stop many a promising career in its tracks.
 Again social media is full of grooms with stories to tell on that front!
 In this article, we ask what job longevity means and how it might positively, and negatively, impact your equine career development.